KaonWry/GFL2-Gunsmoke-Frontline-Score-Tracker/README.md

 - Add new player attempts with score and up to 5 dolls.
 - View all attempts inputted.
+- Import attempts from a CSV file.
+- Reset the database for clean testing or to start fresh.
 - View player analytics (highest score, total score, efficiency, etc.).
-- Countdown until the next Gunsmoke Frontline
+- Countdown until the next Gunsmoke Frontline.
-- Countdown until server reset and day counter during Gunsmoke Frontline
+- Countdown until server reset and day counter during Gunsmoke Frontline.
-- Reset the database for clean testing.
 - Export attempts and player analytics as a CSV file.

 ---